inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

-Other system-managed identifiers will also be be recorded here such as the OAI id.
+Other system-managed identifiers will also be recorded here such as the OAI id.

 ## Parent